hafizpustice05/ArtOfLaravel/README.md

 //After defining a __invoke method Route::get('/home-page', HomeController::class);
 ```
+Since that previous-syntax is rather verbose, Laravel provides additional, `__invoke`  methods that use conventions to provide a better developer experience.

 You may generate an invokable controller by using the --invokable option of the make:controller Artisan command: